-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 You don’t want to sabotage the chances of that guest post actually being discovered.

-6. Go Long and Mention Other Relevant & Link-Worthy Sources
+7. Go Long And Mention Other Relevant & Link-Worthy Sources

 Don’t skimp on length.

-Search engines want to represent articles that offer serious value, and it’s much easier to provide value with longer posts.
+Search engines want to represent articles with serious value, and it’s much easier to provide value with longer posts.

 That doesn’t mean anything fluffy, but well thought out and written.

-Our in-house evaluation of clients’ blog content showed that a minimum word count of 1,200 words was required, though most guest posts we do are around 1,500 words.
+Our in-house evaluation of clients’ blog content (Disclosure: I’m the founder of ContentMender) showed that a minimum word count of 1,200 words was required, though most guest posts we do are around 1,500 words.

-I recommend going even longer at 2,500 words per piece, which is on average what I do here at Search Engine Journal.
+I recommend going even longer at 2,500 words per piece, which is, on average, what I do here at Search Engine Journal.

 Quote other experts within your article, especially if they write for the publication where you’re guest posting.